dracudev/cg-aesthetics-wp/dev-guide.md

 ## Project Overview

-This project aims to deliver a high-performance, SEO-optimized website for Serenity Spa that showcases services, builds trust through testimonials, and facilitates seamless online booking.
+This project aims to deliver a high-performance, SEO-optimized website for CG Aesthetics that showcases services, builds trust through testimonials, and facilitates seamless online booking.
 The headless architecture will provide editorial flexibility while ensuring optimal frontend performance.

 ---